Multifractal wave functions of charge carriers in graphene with folded deformations, ripples or uniaxial flexural modes: analogies to the quantum Hall effect under random pseudomagnetic fields: Folded Deformations

 Around these states and near the Fermi energy, the density of states (DOS) is \cite{Andreas1994},

 with $z=2+\Delta_A/\pi$.
-Such wavefunction multifractality and DOS means that an unusual electron velocity distribution will appear even in the simplest case of a Gaussian random flexural field, without restoring to Levy distributions of membrane jumps in graphene.
-In any case, the Levy jumps will induce an even more unusual distributions.
+Fig. \ref{fig:DOS} presents the resulting DOS showing that the main effect is an incresead density at the Dirac point.
+The wavefunction multifractality and the power law DOS means that an unusual electron velocity distribution will appear even in the simplest case of a Gaussian random flexural field, without restoring to Levy distributions of membrane jumps in graphene.
+In any case, the Levy jumps will induce an even more unusual distribution.

 We end up by considering the particular contribution of the Aharonov-Bohm term which for some geometries produces interesting effects in graphene \cite{deJuan2011}, nevertheless has not been studied for random fields.
 First we write the Fourier coefficients $a_k$ as the sum of an average plus a fluctuation part, $a_k= \langle a_k \rangle +\delta a_k$.
 If $a_k$ is Gaussian distributed with zero mean we have,